DevForce-141/.github/profile/README.md

 - Comply with PSR standards as much as possible for PHP.
 - Spatie has done pretty good and we tend to follow their [guidelines](https://spatie.be/guidelines/laravel-php) when it comes to Laravel ecosytem codebases.

+### Livewire
+- Setup one generic enough layout that all livewire components can use.
+If you need more variations, you can make relatively more specific layouts which extend the common layouts.
+- Prefer PHP Attributes for simpler values (non-dynamic OR Computation based), for example ``#[Title], #[Layout]``.
+- Strive for consistency, especially in your layout files as they'll be at the backbone of all your views.
+Make sure they are sensible and decently written.

 # 👩‍💻 Useful Resources
 - [Laracasts](https://laracasts.com/) (Good for Learning New stuff)